-This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
+This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and examples below.
 The table does not reflect the fees and expenses of variable annuity contracts or variable life insurance policies (together, "Variable Contracts").
 If such fees and expenses were reflected, expenses shown would be higher.

-Annual Fund Operating Expenses (Expenses that you pay each year as a percentage of the value of your investment) Class VC Shares Management Fees 0.55% Other Expenses 0.47% Total Annual Fund Operating Expenses 1.02% Fee Waiver and/or Expense Reimbursement (1) (0.03)% Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement(1)(2) 0.99% (1) For the period from May 1, 2019 through April 30, 2020, Lord, Abbett & Co.
-LLC has contractually agreed to wai reimburse expenses to the extent necessary to limit total net annual operating expenses, excluding acquired fu expenses, interest-related expenses, taxes, expenses related to litigation and potential litigation, and extraordi to an annual rate of 0.99%.
-This agreement may be terminated by the Fund's Board of Directors. nd fees and
+Annual Fund Operating Expenses

+(Expenses that you pay each year as a percentage of the value of your investment)

+Class VC Shares

+Management Fees 0.55%

+Other Expenses 0.47%

+Total Annual Fund Operating Expenses 1.02%

+Fee Waiver and/or Expense Reimbursement (1) (0.03)%

+Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement (1) 0.99%

+(1) For the period from May 1, 2021 through April 30, 2022, Lord, Abbett & Co.
+LLC ("Lord Abbett") has contractually agreed to waive its fees and reimburse expenses to the extent necessary to limit total net annual operating expenses, excluding any acquired fund fees and expenses, interest-related expenses, taxes, expenses related to litigation and potential litigation, and extraordinary expenses, to an annual rate of 0.99%.
+This agreement may be terminated only by the Fund's Board of Directors.